Best Toys for Norwich Terrier

 Physical Exercise Recommendations for Norwich Terrier

 Physical activity for Norwich Terrier should reflect their moderate (30-45 minutes daily) exercise needs and Small (12 lbs) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Norwich Terrier, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Heavy breathing, slowing down, reluctance to go on, or lying down during activity all indicate fatigue.
 Norwich Terrier dogs with affectionate, alert, curious traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Norwich Terrier dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Norwich Terrier benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Norwich Terrier